josephmoresena/Rxmxnx.JNetInterface/README.md

 More details about this convention can be found in the [official documentation](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/spec/design.html#resolving_native_method_names).

+When a JNI library is loaded by the JVM, it invokes the native symbol `JNI_OnLoad`,
+and when it is unloaded, it invokes the native symbol `JNI_OnUnload`.

+To function correctly, these methods must be exported with these exact names
+and must use the following parameters:

+1. `JVirtualMachine`: A reference to the JVM that is loading or unloading the library.
+2. `IntPtr`: This parameter has no actual use but must be part of the method declaration.
+3. The return type of `JNI_OnLoad` is a 32-bit integer representing the minimum
+   JNI version compatible with the library.
+4. The return type of `JNI_OnUnload` is `void`.

 More details on creating dynamic libraries with NativeAOT can be found in the [official documentation](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/libraries).

 **Notes:**

+- The method used as `JNI_OnLoad` is ideal for calling `JVirtualMachine.GetVirtualMachine(JVirtualMachineRef)` and caching the `IVirtualMachine` instance.
+- The method used as `JNI_OnUnload` is ideal for calling `JVirtualMachine.RemoveVirtualMachine(JVirtualMachineRef)`.
 - The implementation of any Java native call must initialize a `JNativeCallAdapter` instance and finalize it at the end of the call.
 This cannot be used in the Visual Basic .NET language.
 - The